tizenorg/platform.core.security.cynara/doc/mainpage.md

 ## Client
-Both synchronous and asynchronous client API for cynara is available.
+Both synchronous and asynchronous client API for Cynara is available.
 It is provided by libcynara-client and libcynara-clienty-async libraries.

 [Details of client synchronous API](@ref cynara-client.h)